muhammadshoaib7766/linux-user-management-backup-tool/README.md

 # Linux User Management & Backup Tool

-A menu-driven Bash scripting project designed to automate basic Linux system administration tasks.
+A practical Bash scripting project that automates basic Linux system administration tasks.

-This tool allows users to manage Linux user accounts and groups, modify user shells, and create directory backups directly from the terminal.
+This tool provides an interactive command-line interface for managing Linux users and groups, modifying user shells, and creating compressed backups of directories.

 ---

+## Project Overview

+This project was developed as a practical Shell Scripting project for Linux user management and directory backup automation.

+The main objective is to perform common system administration tasks through a menu-driven Bash script.

-## Features
+### Features

 - Add a new user
 - Delete an existing user
-- Change a user's default shell
+- Modify a user's default shell
 - Create a new group
 - Add a user to a group
 - Backup a directory into a ZIP file
+- Validate users, groups, and directory paths
-- Input validation and basic error handling
+- Handle basic errors
-- Interactive menu-driven interface
+- Provide an interactive menu-driven interface

 ---

 ## Technologies Used

 - Bash Shell Scripting
+- Linux
+- Git and GitHub
 - Linux System Administration Commands
 - `useradd`
 - `userdel`